 Visiting Writer Seminar

-Immerse yourself in the study of one writer’s works.
+Immerse yourself in one writer’s works

 Learning should be a lived experience.
 Literature (reading it and writing it) uplifts and gives voice to our students.